lostintangent/codespaces-langchain/README.md

 ## Getting Started

-1. Create a codespace for this templates.
+1. Create a codespace for this template.

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/lostintangent/codespaces-langchain?resume=1)